noah-guillory/smt-data-exporter-python/README.md

 # SMT Data Exporter Python

 ## Overview
-This script automates the download of monthly electricity usage data from Smart Meter Texas, calculates the trailing 12-month average kWh usage, and updates a YNAB (You Need A Budget) category target based on your usage and kWh rate.
+This script automates the retrieval of monthly electricity usage data from Smart Meter Texas using the official API, calculates the trailing 12-month average kWh usage, and updates a YNAB (You Need A Budget) category target based on your usage and kWh rate.

 ## Features
-- Automates browser login and report download from Smart Meter Texas
+- Uses the Smart Meter Texas API for secure, reliable data access (no browser automation or webscraping)
-- Calculates trailing 12-month average electricity usage from downloaded CSV
+- Calculates trailing 12-month average electricity usage directly from API data
 - Updates your YNAB electric bill category target using the latest average and your kWh rate
 - All credentials and rates are securely loaded from environment variables (see .env support below)
+- Uses Python logging for robust output and error handling

 ## Usage